 fifty-five young musicians ages 6 - 17.
 Having outgrown the level of choral program consistent with CMC's vision, it was time for our singers to find a new home.

 St. Alban's – about a mile from our previous location – is wonderfully enthusiastic to host our choruses!
 We are absolutely delighted to be so warmly welcome in such a beautiful space.

 Our Young Musicians are courageous.

 They aren't afraid to try something hard.
 They have ideas and opinions about what we are doing, and aren't afraid to say so.
-They aren't afraid to get up there and play their instrument with a large group of singers.
-(Ok, maybe they're a little afraid at first – but that's part of what makes it exciting, and builds the kind of self-confidence that leads to other courageous acts.)
+They are often game to get up there and play their instrument with a large group of singers (which most actually are a little afraid of at first – but that's part of what makes it exciting, and builds the kind of self-confidence that leads to other courageous acts).
 They help each other to not be afraid of working on a musical weakness – as we all have them, and all want each other and the group to succeed.
 They aren't afraid to laugh and show that they enjoy what we do.

 Our Young Musicians are musicians.